aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/mekorot/tanakh/ketuvim/megillot/eikhah/the-book-of-lamentations-chantable-english-translation-with-trope-by-len-fellman.html.md

 <div class="english">
 <sup>49-51</sup>&nbsp;My eyes flow without ceasing&#x2197;,
 and find no relief.
-Until the Lord looks down↑
+Until the Lord looks down
 and sees us from the heavens.
 My eyes are sore with sorrow&#x2198;
 for the maidens of my city.